 You are viewing posts by Aaron Charlie.
 Click to view all posts

-Do you run a business in the South-East that’s less than two years old?
+Have you started a new business in the past 2 years?
 Do you need support to reach the next stage of development?
 Do you want to win a prize package of business essentials worth over £12,000?
 Then apply for the Silicon Beach Start-up Competition.

 Silicon Beach Start-up Competition

 Silicon Beach is proud to announce our brand new Start-up Competition in conjunction with Crunch Accounting, Midnight Communications and Clear Business Development.